zaidmonis/Razerpay/README.md

-# NovaPay Landing Page
+# RazorPay Landing Page

-A single-page, Razorpay-inspired fintech landing page built with React and Vite.
+A single-page, RazorPay-inspired fintech landing page built with React and Vite.
 The design focuses on a clean, modern aesthetic with responsive layouts for mobile, tablet, and desktop.

 ## Tech Stack
 - React (functional components & hooks)